stemangiola/rpharma2020_tidytranscriptomics/README.md

 This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
 The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
 Most importantly, the data structure remains consistent across manipulation and analysis functions.

-This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
-The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses. tidyHeatmap provides a tidy implementation of ComplexHeatmap.
+This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyseurat](https://stemangiola.github.io/tidyseurat/),  [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
+The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses, the tidyseurat package provides similar for single-cell transcriptional analyses, and tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

 The topics presented in this workshop will be

+(DRAFT subject to change)

+Part 1
 - Data exploration
 - Data dimensionality reduction and clustering
 - Differential gene expression analysis
 - Data visualisation

+Part 2
+- Comparison of differential testing tools
+- Comparison of normalisation
+- Example of nested analysis

+Part 3
+- A very brief introduction to single-cell RNA-seq
+- tidyseurat

 ### Pre-requisites